Alcohol, cannabis, and nicotine

 • Decriminalized substances

-Opioids (such as heroin, morphine, and fentanyl), crack and powder cocaine, methamphetamine (meth), and MDMA (ecstasy), are decriminalized for personal possession (up to a combined total of 2.5 grams) for individuals aged 18 and older in British Columbia.
+Opioids (such as heroin, morphine, and fentanyl), crack and powder cocaine, methamphetamine (meth), and MDMA (ecstasy), are decriminalized for personal use in non-public settings (up to a combined total of 2.5 grams) for individuals aged 18 and older in British Columbia.
 Learn more about BC’s decriminalization exemption and how it affects you.

 • Event planning